 If you're searching for a college essay tutor, it helps to have a few questions in your back pocket.
 I have these answers ready to share even when I'm not asked, because I want potential clients to know my methods and approach.
 What can be accomplished with your … [Read more...] about Questions to Ask a College Essay Tutor

 Anyone who knows me well knows they might one day be asked to help me build a story.
 I test drive the plots of my novels in the same way I help my Success Story students test drive ideas.
 That's because no good writer ever goes it alone.
 Of course there's that tragic, … [Read more...] about It Takes A Village to Tell a Story

 If you didn’t know, Common App has announced that it will be keeping the personal statement essay prompts the same as last year’s, while adding a new, short-answer question.
 This one allows college applicants to describe their experience with the pandemic.
-So should you address … [Read more...] about Should You Write About the Pandemic?
+So should you answer … [Read more...] about Should You Write Your College Essay About the Pandemic?

 This is dedicated to all my writer pals currently in the querying trenches.
 I may feel a long ways away from a long querying journey, but I still remember the struggles, and I won't ever forget what it's like dead center of that marathon run to find an agent.
 (I've found … [Read more...] about On Querying Agents: I’ll Tell You What’s Frustrating